RatLaunchers/elevation_getter/readme.md

 ### 3

-Use elevation_parser.js to convert api data into format for interpolation (why not just make part of interpolation?)
+Use elevation_parser.js to convert api data into format for interpolation, then it interpolates

 dataX and dataY are the width and height of the array

-### 4

-Use elevation_data_interpolator to interpolate